Ch 4,5, and 6

 determines the types of the plants that can

 grow in an area.
-The major forest biomes include tropical rain
+The major forest biomes include

 forests, temperate rain forests, temperate deciduous